sirisian/ecmascript-types/README.md

 The table needs to be updated with all the new types and nullable type explanation.

+### 12.10 Relational Operators
+### 12.11 Equality Operators

+In stricter mode the grammar rules and behavior of these operators change as defined before.
+This section needs to cover the new behavior with respect to all integer, floating point, decimal, and other types.
+(Determine at the very least which types must use the new rules).

 ### 12.5.7 to 12.11

 Theese contain the operator definitions.
 Would probably need to include at least a brief change to explain the behavior of all the types.
 SIMD ones would require the most explanation.